 CONDITIONS OF HIRE

-(If the hirer is in any doubt as to the meaning of the following, the Bookings Officer should be consulted immediately.)
-For the purposes of these conditions, the term hirer shall mean an individual hirer or, where the hirer is an organisation, the authorised representative, and the term Premises and Contents shall mean room/s and/or changing rooms and/or stores hired and entrance halls, corridors, toilets and kitchen/s and their contents.
+(If the Hirer is in any doubt as to the meaning of the following, the Bookings Officer should be consulted immediately.)
+For the purposes of these conditions, the term Hirer shall mean an individual Hirer or, where the Hirer is an organisation, the authorised representative, and the term Premises and Contents shall mean room/s and/or changing rooms and/or stores hired and entrance halls, corridors, toilets and kitchen/s and their contents.

 BEFORE THE HIRE

-1 CONDITIONS The hirer agrees to be present during the hiring and to conform to the provisions and stipulations as in the standard Conditions of Hire, any Special Conditions of Hire, and to comply with all Permissions or Conditions or Regulations of Hire required by other authorities e.g. event licensing, children’s activities, food hygiene.
+1 CONDITIONS The Hirer agrees to be present during the hiring and to conform to the provisions and stipulations in these standard Conditions of Hire, any Special Conditions of Hire, and to comply with all Permissions or Conditions or Regulations of Hire required by other authorities e.g. event licensing, children’s activities, food hygiene.

-2 LOSS OF KEYS The Hirer is responsible for the security of any keys in their possession.
-They may only be used by the authorised representative or individual hirer (as in C) and must remain in their possession at all times.
-Any change to the named authorised representative or individual hirer must be notified in advance and authorised / approved by the Bookings Officer.
-Due to the security implications and replacement costs a penalty fee of £50 will apply when a key is lost.
-This must be paid prior to the next hire date or further booking.

-3 FIT FOR PURPOSE The Hirer must ensure that the booked space, any equipment hired for an activity, and the Centres facilities are fit for purposes of the activity/event.
-The hirer should consider conducting a risk assessment if appropriate.
-The RCC takes no liability for accident or injury caused by the hirer’s activity.
-Specifically, some activities are excluded from our insurance policy.
-These are listed in the attached schedule and are not permitted in the Community Centre unless covered by appropriate insurance supplied of the activity/ equipment provider.
+2 FIT FOR PURPOSE The Hirer must ensure that the booked space, any equipment hired for an activity, and the Centres facilities are fit for the purposes of the activity/event.
+The Hirer should consider conducting a risk assessment if appropriate and provide their own insurance to cover the activity/equipment provider.
+To the extent permitted by law, Princes Risborough Town Council takes no liability for accident or injury caused by the Hirer’s activity.

-4 AGREED USE The Hirer shall not use the premises for any purpose other than that described in the hiring agreement and shall not sub-hire or use the premises or allow the premises to be used for any unlawful purpose or in any unlawful way nor do anything or bring onto the premises anything which may endanger the same or render invalid any insurance policies in respect thereof, nor allow the consumption of alcohol without the written permission from Bookings Officer.
+3 AGREED USE The Hirer shall not use the premises for any purpose other than that described in the hiring agreement and shall not sub-hire or use the premises or allow the premises to be used for any unlawful purpose or in any unlawful way nor do anything or bring onto the premises anything which may endanger the same or render invalid any insurance policies in respect thereof.

-5 PREMISES LICENCE Where appropriate the Hirer will comply with the conditions of the Premises Licence (conditions displayed on notice -board) Consult the Bookings Officer if in doubt.
+4 PREMISES LICENCE Where appropriate the Hirer will comply with the conditions of the Premises Licence (conditions displayed on notice -board) Consult the Bookings Officer if in doubt.